-By 1910, there were approximately 12,000 licenced cars on UK roads.
+The car registrations system was introduced in Britain in 1903 and by 1910, there were approximately 12,000 licensed cars on UK roads.
 After 1913, Ford established a presence in Manchester and later Dagenham, which was at one point the largest car plant in Europe.

 Interestingly, our graph suggests a spike in Dodge vehicles registered in 1917, which would coincide with the arrival of American service persons in the UK during the final chapter of the First World War.

 The great depression served as a catalyst for improved efficiency, with only the best brands surviving.
 Of the 183 motor companies in operation in 1922, only 58 companies survived 1929.
 Austin and Morris emerged as the UK’s leading manufacturers.

 The middle of the Twentieth Century was largely a time of great success for the British motor industry.